-Salmon Fillet Baked with Herb Crust
+Salmon Fillet Baked and Herb Crusted

 Baked Salmon Fillet with Herb Crust

 A succulent baked salmon fillet, when prepared well, can please the most discerning pallet as a fish of choice.
 Preparation and cooking method will determine how well your salmon fillet will turn out and be received by your guests.

 If you need an idea for a quick and easy seafood dinner for your guests, this recipe is for you.
 Although salmon fillet can be expensive, buying a large cut of fillet is the most economical way to go, yielding enough to serve a small group.
 Serving baked salmon, paired with brown rice and steamed broccoli, is a win-win for you and your guests for these reasons:

 - Quick Preparation

 - Ready in under 30 minutes

 - Pairing with broccoli and brown rice increases nutritional value of the meal

 Salmon is one of the healthiest choices you can make for consuming fish.
 Brimming with omega-3 fatty acids, its nutritional value is far superior to most other fish.
 However, depending on you choice of farm-raised or wild salmon, nutritional value is debatable.
 This is primarily due to environmental differences between the two.

 Controversial dietary and environmental influences affect the nutritional value of farm-raised salmon.
 The Environmental Protection Agency recommends eating less than 8 ounces of farm-raised salmon per month.
 In the end, most nutritionists would concede that, added to a regular diet, both farm-raised and wild salmon have the following health benefits and nutritional values: